Tulane Green Wave: Baseball

-The Tulane baseball team, also established in 1893, is managed by head coach Travis Jewett.
-The program has appeared in the NCAA Tournament 21 times and in the College World Series twice.
+The Tulane baseball team, also established in 1893, is managed by head coach Jay Uhlman.
+The program has appeared in the NCAA tournament 22 times and in the College World Series twice.
 They play home games on campus at Turchin Stadium.

 Men's basketball

 The men's basketball team, established in 1905, is coached by Ron Hunter, who was hired following the 2018-19 season.
-They play their home games in Devlin Fieldhouse, named after a donation that enabled extensive renovations in 2012–13.
+They play their home games in Avron B. Fogelman Arena in Devlin Fieldhouse, named after a donation that enabled extensive renovations in 2012–13.
 It is the 9th-oldest active basketball venue in the nation.

 Women's basketball

-The women's team has been coached since 1995 by Lisa Stockton, who has led the program to 15 postseason tournaments, including 10 NCAA Tournament appearances.
-They play their home games in Devlin Fieldhouse, named after a donation that enabled extensive renovations in 2012–13.
+The women's team has been coached since 1995 by Lisa Stockton, who has led the program to 15 postseason tournaments, including 10 NCAA tournament appearances.
+They play their home games in Avron B. Fogelman Arena in Devlin Fieldhouse, named after a donation that enabled extensive renovations in 2012–13.
 It is the 9th-oldest active basketball venue in the nation.

 Women's beach volleyball

-The Tulane Green Wave women's beach volleyball team competes in NCAA Division I beach volleyball in the Coastal Collegiate Sports Association (CCSA).
+The Tulane Green Wave women's beach volleyball team competes in NCAA Division I beach volleyball in Conference USA (CUSA), having joined that conference as an associate member in 2022.
 The team was founded in 2011.

 Football

 The Tulane football team, established in 1893, competes in the NCAA Division I Football Bowl Subdivision.
-Green Wave football teams have won 9 conference championships, including 3 in the SEC and 1 in C-USA, and have appeared in 12 postseason bowl games.
-They are coached by Willie Fritz and play home games in Yulman Stadium.
+Green Wave football teams have won 10 conference championships, including three in the SEC and one each in CUSA and The American, and have appeared in 12 postseason bowl games.
+They are coached by Jon Sumrall and play home games in Yulman Stadium.